-In each of the following cases the enforcing authority will be notified as soon as possible by reporting the incident online at www.hse.gov.uk/riddor
+In each of the following cases the enforcing authority will be notified as soon as possible by reporting the incident online at www.hse.gov.uk/riddor.

-Fatal and specified injuries only can be reported by telephone on 0845 300 9923 specified in RIDDOR e.g. a fracture of a limb, loss of consciousness or acute illness.
+Fatal and specified injuries only can be reported by telephone on 0845 300 9923.

-Reportable incidents are detailed:
+Work related reportable incidents are detailed: